jyothi-ramilla/AAgent/README.md

 (or)

 You can make use of token_contract folder(In this repo) for deploying the contract.
-If you are in Agent folder then
+If you are in agent folder then
 ```bash
 cd token_contract
 ```